 - Bonus Languages: Xvart

 - Recommended Languages: Common, Chuklian, Tanar’ri, Yip Yak, Undercommon

 - Movement: 6

 - Special Abilities:

 - Xvarts can communicate with rats and bats, including giant versions and supernatural rat-like or bat-like creatures (such as Osquips or Mobats).
-A xvart can usually convince such creatures to call off an attack with a successful Charisma check.
+A xvart can usually convince such creatures to call off an attack with a successful Leadership check.

 - Xvarts excel at overbearing enemies, even those larger than themselves.
 A xvart is treated as one size larger (i.e. medium sized) when attempting an Overbearing attack.

 - Bright light hurts xvart eyes, giving them a -1 penalty to their attack rolls when in direct sunlight.